10 Construction Site Security Solutions That Prevent Theft on Los Angeles Jobsites

 24/7 Human Oversight With Smart Alerts

-Real-Time Audio and Escalation
+Real-Time Audio Intervention and Escalation

-Operators can deter intruders in the moment through on-site speakers.
-"This is Valley Alarm security.
-You are being recorded.
-Leave the property immediately."
-This live audio warning stops 98% of intrusions before theft occurs.
+That live audio warning stops 98% of intrusions before theft occurs.
 Not after materials are taken.

 4. Deploy Mobile Surveillance Units and Solar Cameras

-Solar-Powered Solutions for Sites with No Power
+Solar-Powered Solutions for Sites With No Power

 Rotate Units Based on Jobsite Phase

 As materials move or project phases change, reposition surveillance to maintain deterrence.
-When you pour foundations and move to framing, your security moves with you.
+When you pour foundations and move to framing, security moves with you.
 When high-value copper wire relocates from one storage area to another, cameras relocate too.
+This flexibility prevents the coverage gaps that occur when site layouts change but security infrastructure stays static.

 5. Implement Advanced Lighting and High-Visibility Deterrents